The Photographic Collective come together to debate the phrase ‘African artist’.

 Conceived during lockdown (COVID-19) and officially launched in June 2020, The Photographic Collective is a not-for-profit initiative designed to showcase and connect lens-based artists living and working in Africa, especially those not currently represented by a gallery.
 The Photographic Collective (TPC) exists as a group of individuals, amongst which founder Julie Bonzon (Switzerland), Pippa Hetherington (South Africa) and Mário Macilau (Mozambique), and a digital platform: an Instagram page and a website.
 Through online and offline exhibitions, conversations and interviews with emerging artists, TPC aspires to become a source of information alternative to, and complementing, mainstream and established institutions.
 The platform aims to favour exchanges between lens-based artists, curators, academics, students and collectors and contribute to discussions surrounding the medium of photography in an African context.

 What does the phrase ‘African artist’ mean today?
 What does this term imply?
 What does it omit?
-In this exchange, Hetherington, Macilau and Bonzon will debate the validity of this term and notions of ‘identity’, representation and decolonisation in contemporary African art.
-Participants will get the chance discover recent works produced by Hetherington and Macilau and familiarise themselves with contemporary lens-based practices and narratives from Africa.
+In this exchange, Hetherington, Macilau and Bonzon debate the validity of this term and notions of ‘identity’, representation and decolonisation in contemporary African art.
+Discover in this talk recent works produced by both artists and familiarise yourself with contemporary lens-based practices and narratives from Africa.

 PIPPA HETHERINGTON: Pippa obtained a Masters in Fine Art through the International Center of Photography-Bard College, New York, USA.
 Her work invites questions around family, history, cultural identity and memory.
 Working with photography, video documentary and textiles, she explores untold stories of loss and remembrance.
 She is co-founder of Behind the Faces, a pan-African women’s storytelling project, launched at Constitution Hill, Johannesburg, in 2013.
 Her work has been published in international and national publications.
 In 2012 she established an online photographic archive, available through Africa Media Online.
 She has been represented in solo and group exhibitions in Cape Town, Johannesburg, Bloemfontein, Durban, Port Elizabeth, London, Dublin Ireland, New York City and Washington DC.